-Andrews Road Ford Road Griffin Road Kings Ferry (CR 115A) Lessie Road CR 108(US 17 to CR121) Middle Road (CR 121A) CR 119 CR 121 Musselwhite Road CR 115 (Old Dixie H ighway) CR 108(CR 121 to US1)
+Andrews Road Ford Road Griffin Road Kings Ferry (CR 115A) Lessie Road CR 108(US 17 to CR121) Middle Road (CR 121A) CR 119 CR 121 Musselwhite Road CR 115 (Old Dixie Highwa y) CR 108(CR 121 to US1)

 - Additional roadway segments, not included in the list above, may be approved by request, at the discretion of the County Engineer. - 9.5.4.
-Pavement design requirements of commercial driveway connections, for the extent of permanent pavement required in section 9.6 below, including stabilized subgrade, base course, and surface course, shall equal or exceed the requirements of the adjacent roadway travel lane.
-Pavement design requirements of residential driveway connections, for the extent of permanent pavement required in section 9.6 below, shall equal or exceed the requirements for local roads, with the exception of Portland cement concrete driveways which shall have a minimum pavement thickness of six (6) inches.
+Pavement design requirements of commercial driveway and roadway connections, for the extent of permanent pavement required in Section 9.6 below, including stabilized subgrade, base course, and surface course, shall equal or exceed the requirements of the adjacent roadway travel lane.
+Pavement design requirements of residential driveway connections, for the extent of permanent pavement required in Section 9.6 below, shall equal or exceed the requirements for local roads, with the exception of Portland cement concrete driveways which shall have a minimum pavement thickness of six (6) inches of reinforced concrete (three thousand (3,000) psi).